sportsclimbs/grades/content/lists/uk-routes.md

 15. The eleventh ascent of *Hubble* (9a?) by Toby Roberts.
 16. The second ascent of *Mutation* (9a+) by Will Bosi.
 17. The twelfth ascent of *Evolution* (8c+) by Toby Roberts.
+18. The second ascent of *Persian Dawan* (8c+) by Pete Dawson
-18. First ascent of *Brandenburg Gate* (9a+) by Will Bosi.
+19. First ascent of *Brandenburg Gate* (9a+) by Will Bosi.
-19. Second ascent of *Persian Dawn* (8c+) by Will Bosi.
+20. The third ascent of *Persian Dawn* (8c+) by Will Bosi.
-20. Third ascent of *Stevolution* (9a) by Toby Roberts.
+21. Third ascent of *Stevolution* (9a) by Toby Roberts.

-Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson were getting close to the first repeat of Steve McClure's *Rainman* (9b) and Toby Roberts, having completed the fourth ascent of Batman has also joined the race for the prestigious second ascent of the UK's hardest route.
+Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson were getting close to the first repeat of Steve McClure's *Rainman* (9b) and Toby Roberts, having completed the fourth ascent of Batman has also joined the race for this prestigious second ascent of the UK's hardest route.

 In June Eder repeated *Progress* at Kilnsey finding two new kneebar rests on this power-endurance route.
 He thinks this makes a substantial difference to the difficulty saying it is now comparable in difficulty to *True North*, the 8c some 10m to the R of *Progress*.
 The route saw three subsequent ascents by Josh Ibbetson, Ted Kingsnorth, and Pete Dawson.
 Josh and Ted both used kneebars with kneepads.
 Ted Kingsnorth felt for him the route was still worth 8c+ though: